anan44/it-starts-with-clojure/materials/1-first-things-first/1-introduction.md

 ## How to read this guide

-Each sub folder of **./materials/** can be considered as a chapter, and each .md file inside a folder can be considered sub-chapter (subs).
+Each sub folder of **./materials/** can be considered as a chapter, and each .md file inside a folder can be considered a section.

 While reading this guide it is recommended writing all the parts on your own, not just copying what is written here.